Wingly-Company/apidoc/README.md

 After you've documented your API, you can generate the docs using the `apidoc:generate` Artisan command.
 This will:
 - Scan your specified directories and extract information about your endpoints
-- Transform the extracted information into markdown files
+- Transform the extracted information into markdown files (+ Postman collection)
 - Store the files under `storage/apidocs` directory

 It's highly recommended that you include your docs generation as part of your CI/CD.